Published October 21, 2020 • 3 minute read

 Your contract may spell out how much coverage you need to carry, but an insurance agent will be able to assess whether this is sufficient given your level of risk.

 Policies and endorsements can seem complicated, but tracking them doesn’t have to be.
 Business Credentialing Services (BCS) makes it easy to collect, review, and correct Certificates of Insurance (COIs) to ensure compliance.
+Our self-service solution equips you with the tools, while our full-service option also supplies the team.
 To learn more or schedule a demo, contact us today.